Gastroenterology Fellowship Curriculum

 The field of gastroenterology has been divided into 17 areas in the Gastroenterology Core Curriculum, and into 19 core knowledge areas requiring achievement of competency as defined by the ACGME subspecialty program requirements, encompassing the breadth of knowledge and skills required for the practice of gastroenterology.
 These areas include not only the traditional curricular content of gastroenterology and hepatology but also associated disciplines such as nutrition, pathology, radiology, surgery, endoscopy, and research.

 Fellows will provide care for patients in the hospitals’ intensive care units (including medical, cardiac, surgical, cardiothoracic, neurosurgical, and trauma units), as well as in a variety of outpatient settings where fellows will provide continuity care to ambulatory patients.
-Fellows will have the opportunity to participate in various subspecialty clinics, IBD, Celiac, and Liver Transplant clinics.
-A rotation in pediatric gastroenterology is available through an affiliation with Children’s Hospital of Pittsburgh of UPMC.
+Fellows will have the opportunity to participate in various subspecialty clinics including, IBD, Celiac, and Liver Transplant clinics.
+A rotation in pediatric gastroenterology is available through an affiliation with Children’s Hospital of Pittsburgh.

 BACK TO TOP